 Going beyond this snapshot of core features and characteristics, what are the differences between the Sony Cyber-shot DSC-RX100 II and the Sony Cyber-shot DSC-RX1R II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Sony RX100 II vs Sony RX1R II
+Body comparison: Sony RX100 II vs RX1R II

-An illustration of the physical size and weight of the Sony RX100 II and the Sony RX1R II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 II and the Sony RX1R II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably larger (24 percent) than the Sony RX100 II.
 Moreover, the RX1R II is substantially heavier (80 percent) than the RX100 II.
 In this context, it is worth noting that neither the RX100 II nor the RX1R II are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.